 That certainly seems to have been attitude adopted by many of our clients.
 In the last few months I have attracted some very interesting clients; not exclusively, but predominantly, female.
 Each has found a niche that they have been able to exploit.

 The first was Julia Chi Taylor, a mentor, guide, teacher and healer.
 I first met Julia around 10 years ago when I was promoting the Starting Over Show, dubbed the UK’s first Divorce Fair by the media, for the innovative Suzy Miller and we kept in touch.
 More recently Julia made contact when she decided to celebrate her 59th birthday by running barefoot across Spain.
-Her first press release can be seen here.

 The 1006km route started on the Northern Coast at Suances and ended 52 days later at the Southern coastal town of Almuñécar.
 She used the event to raise money for two charities - Friends of Sussex Hospices and Fundación Cudeca in Spain.

 As you might expect from someone so driven, she successfully completed her challenge, raising over £10,000 for her charities.
-During the run, she was interviewed several times by BBC local radio and followers were able to follow her progress on her dedicated website - http://barefootacrossspain.com/ To read her second press release, click here.
+During the run, she was interviewed several times by BBC local radio and followers were able to follow her progress on her dedicated website - http://barefootacrossspain.com/

 Julia is a former international marathon runner and describes herself as a running nomad.
 She says she feels like she has been running all her life and has written several books on the subject.
 She now describes running, for her, as 'meditation on the move'.
 As a mentor and healer, she helps clients to develop new skills, access their latent talents, and find inner strengths they didn't know they had.
 To find out more about Julia and her business, Soles Journey, click here.